EpsilonSolutions/netscaler-command-reference/docs/network/channel/channel.md

 ##Arguments

 <b>id</b>
-ID for the LA channel or cluster LA channel to be created.
-Specify an LA channel in LA/x notation or cluster LA channel in CLA/x notation, where x can range from 1 to 4.
+ID for the LA channel or cluster LA channel or LR channel to be created.
+Specify an LA channel in LA/x notation, where x can range from 1 to 8 or cluster LA channel in CLA/x notation or Link redundant channel in LR/x notation, where x can range from 1 to 4.
 Cannot be changed after the LA channel is created.

 <b>ifnum</b>
 Interfaces to be bound to the LA channel of a NetScaler appliance or to the LA channel of a cluster configuration.